How to Start a Business in Japan

 LLC offers greater control over management and decision-making.
 However, since all investors participate in management, differing opinions can arise, potentially slowing down the decision-making process.

 Once you have chosen your company name, the next important step is to create a set of company seals.
-These seals are essential not only for company setup but also for ongoing business operations in Japan.
+These seals are essential not only for starting a business but also for ongoing business operations in Japan.

 The use of seals, or hanko, is a distinctive feature of Japanese culture, deeply rooted in society for centuries.
 To date, seals are still widely used for binding legal documents, giving approvals, and serving as a form of identification.
 Their importance extends well beyond company incorporation, and you will find yourself using these stamps regularly throughout your business operations in Japan.

-• Representative seal (official company seal) must be registered at the Legal Affairs Bureau.
-It is the most important seal, as it is used to validate company decisions and agreements.
+- Company seal must be registered with the Legal Affairs Bureau.
+This is the most important seal, as it is used to validate company decisions and agreements.
+A certificate is required for company registration and can be obtained from the Legal Affairs Bureau.

 The next step is to officially register your business as a company.
 This process involves following steps:

-i) Prepare Articles of incorporation - This legal document includes the company's core details (outlined in Step 1).
+i) Prepare the Articles of Incorporation - This legal document includes the company's core details (outlined in Step 1).
 For Joint-Stock Companies, it must be submitted to a notary public.

-iii) Register the company incorporation – File the incorporation documents with the Legal Affairs Bureau, together with your representative seal registration.
+iii) Register the company incorporation – File the incorporation documents with the Legal Affairs Bureau, together with your company seal certificate.

 iv) Notify government agencies – Register with the relevant government agencies to confirm that your company has been established and is ready to begin operations.